rudimeyer/logr/README.md

 # logr
-Simple Sinatra web app to receive and log JSON formatted data.
+Simple Sinatra web app for receiving and logging JSON formatted data.
 Prepared for Rack.